List of Days of Our Lives characters introduced in the 2020s: Jake DiMera

 Jake DiMera (also Lambert), played by Brandon Barash, is a mechanic who owns a local garage when Ben Weston (Robert Scott Wilson) is job hunting.
 He first appeared in the episode broadcast on April 23, 2020.
 Jake was killed off in July 2022 and last appeared on August 2 of that year.
 He then briefly reappeared on February 20, 2023.

 Jake meets with Ben and his girlfriend Ciara Brady (Victoria Konefal) to get Jake to fix Ciara's motorcycle.
 Ben is also interested in working at the mechanic shop.
 However, Ben and Ciara are taken aback by Jake's striking resemblance to the late Stefan DiMera (Barash).
 While the position has already been filled, Jake promises to speak to the owner as he needs more assistance due to a recent surge in business.
 In town, Jake runs into Stefan's widow, Gabi (Banus) and she faints at the sight of him.
 Ben inquires about the job again, and Jake agrees to hire Ben if he can take Ciara's bike apart and put it back together.
 Jake eventually confides in Ben about his ex-girlfriend who constantly caused trouble for him.
 Jake looks into Stefan and is disgusted to learn he raped Abigail DiMera (Marci Miller).
 Gabi later accuses him of being Stefan who has faked his death and Jake insist he is not Stefan.
 However, Gabi is convinced that he is just suffering from amnesia.
 Gabi later kisses him, but he rejects her.

 Shortly after Barash left the series, after his character Stefan was killed off, the actor was spotted in a picture to Galen Gering's social media on November 6, 2019.
 While the post was quickly deleted, Soaps.com reported that Barash was set to return to the soap.
 On April 16, 2020, Barash announced on the show's official app that he would return on April 23, 2020.

+Candace Young from Soaps She Knows put Jake on her list of the hottest soap opera villains and referred to Jake as "a sexy villainous type" and said that "Whether Stefan or Jake, we’re all in".